-FTP\ITC.1.3 /PACE The TSF shall enforce communication via the trusted channel for any data exchange
+FTP\ITC.1.3The TSF shall initiate enforce communication via the trusted channel for any data exchange between the TOE and the Terminal.

 Class FMT Security Management

 Application note: The SFR FMT\SMF.1 and FMT\SMR.1 provide basic requirements to the management of the TSF data.